lintweaker/mpd-dsd/README.md

 Fixes:
 - MPD hangs at the end of a song when playing certain DFF files [done]
-- Pops at the end of certain DSF files [done: debug version]
+- Pops at the end of certain DSF files [done]

 Planned enhancements:
-- Re-introduce fast forward and rewind for both DSF and the DFF decoder
+- Re-introduce fast forward and rewind for both DSF and the DFF decoder [done for DSDIFF]
-- Utilize DSD/DoP support provided by ALSA in kernel 3.6.10 and up
+- Utilize DSD/DoP support provided by ALSA in kernel 3.6.11 and up [*1]

+[*1] The current DoP implementation in kernel 3.6.11 seems to provide a incorrect/incompatible DoP format not compatible with commond DACs known to support DoP.